Percussion band marching along Ipanema Beach playing favorite Carnaval songs to thousand of revelers.

 Street festivities were gradually exposed to a healthy dose of Brazilian colors and flavors.
 Our Street Carnaval parties are typically Carioca.
 The concept of a Bloco includes a percussion band marching along a pre-determined route, followed by hordes of enthusiastic revelers.
 They may come dressed in costumes, plain clothes, special T-shirts, bathing suits, or even in drag.

-There are around 500 Blocos in Rio, in all formats and sizes.
-Some prefer to remain smaller and moved their dates to the pre-Carnaval period.
+There are about 500 Blocos in Rio in all formats and sizes.
 Each Bloco must request permission from the city government to parade in a particular area during a specified day and hour.
-They try to put together this jigsaw puzzle, and typically only publish the official list a few weeks ahead.
+They try to assemble this jigsaw puzzle and, typically, only publish the official list a few weeks ahead.
+The city installs restrooms, chemical toilets, and fences around street gardens to protect them

 Megablocos